RyanHUNGry/league-of-legends-EDA/README.md

 Significance level: 0.05

+Let's go justify each individual decision we made for our hypothesis test:
+- For null hypothesis, we state that `dragons` and `split` aren't related and that the low number of dragons killed during the Fall split was random.
+If `dragons` and `split` are potentially unrelated, then we can assume that teams value killing dragons the same in other splits
+- For alternative hypothesis, we state that `dragons` and `split` are related.
+If `dragons` and `split` are potentially related, then we can assume that teams value killing dragons differently in different splits
+- For the test statistic, we use the average `dragons` killed.
+We obtain this statistc by sampling from our parent dataset under the null.
+Small values of this statistic will point in the direction of the alternative because we our question is phrased in such a way that we are checking for smaller quantities
+- For significance level, we chose the standard 0.05 confidence level

 <iframe src="assets/hypoth.html" width=800 height=600 frameBorder=0>s</iframe>

+Our p-value was 1.0, so we reject the null.
 Since we reject the null hypothesis that the low mean value of `dragons` for the Fall `split` was due to random chance, we show significant statistical evidence that `dragons` and `split` are potentially related.
 This potential connection could show that team's value dragons differently in a certain `split`.
-The variation could also be caused by many confounding factors such as meta shifts, game durations, buffs/nerfs, and map updates.
+The variation could have underlying confounding factors such as meta shifts, game durations, buffs/nerfs, and map updates.